REGULATIONS FOR THE 30th VALENCIA-TRINIDAD ALFONSO EDP HALF-MARATHON 2020

 The 30th Valencia-Trinidad Alfonso EDP Marathon, a 21,097.5-metre road race through the city, will be open to everyone, whether they belong to the Federation or not.
 The race is also open to foreign athletes who meet the RFEA and IAAF regulations, providing competitors are 18 years old or over on the day of the trial.
 The urban circuit is a tarmac one and is certified by AIMS/RFEA, and all of the kilometre markings are shown on display panels.
 The trial is featured in the RFEA and AIMS International Calendar and has been awarded the IAAF Gold Label.

 The Organisers reserve the right to close entries once the maximum number of competitors has been reached with a view ensuring sustainable growth for the event, quality, and the safety of all those taking part.
-To this end, public notification will be given when the last 1,000 running bibs are put on sale.

 This trial forms part of the Royal Spanish Athletics Federation’s (RFEA) Official Calendar.
 The runner, by virtue of his/her entry expressly consents to his/her personal details being made available to the RFEA and that the Organisers, Fundación Trinidad Alfonso (FTA) furnish these to the insurance company to contract the obligatory policies covering accidents and Third Party Liability, and to manage day licenses and circuit ranking.
 The data will be granted to the main collaborator in the trial, Fundación Trinidad Alfonso (FTA), to ensure proper organisational liaison.
 In any event, as provided for by Spain’s Data Protection Act, the applicant may exercise his/her rights of access, rectification, cancellation or opposition to the data held on him/her by writing a letter or sending an e-mail to the RFEA at: Real Federación Española de Atletismo.
 Avenida de Valladolid nº81 – 28.008 Madrid (Spain).
 E-mail: firstname.lastname@example.org and/or to Trinidad Alfonso Mocholí, Fundación CV (FTA) C/Poeta Quintana 1 bajo, (46003) Valencia (Spain), mail: email@example.com.